luminaire-dev/resume/README.md

 ## Education 👩🏻‍🎓
 ### Northern Alberta Institute of Technology (NAIT)
 #### Digital Media and IT Diploma
+##### Capstone Project:
-**Capstone Project**: Remodled and rebuilt an Access 97 database in SQL using relational databse practices like Private/Foreign keys and stored proceedures.
+Remodled and rebuilt an Access 97 database in SQL using relational databse practices like Private/Foreign keys and stored proceedures.
 Our Client was Alberta Health Services.
 ## Other
 ### ATB Engineering Culture Excellence Award Winner, 2021
 Awarded to ATB team members who have gone above and beyond to exemplify ATB’s Engineering Culture.